An explicit isomorphism of different representations of the Ext functor using residue currents: Introduction

+The fact that \eqref{eq:twisted-iso-formula} is a quasi-isomorphism means that it defines a morphism of complexes which induces an isomorphism between the above mentioned representations of $\Ext^k(\mathcal{F},G)$:

-where $\xi R$ denotes the composition of $\xi$ and $R$ defined by \eqref{eq:pairing}, $(\xi R)^j$ denotes the component of \v{C}ech degree $j$, cf., Section~\ref{ssect:notation}, $v$ is the operator defined in Section~\ref{ssection:vdef}, and $(\dbar v)^j$ denotes the composition $\dbar\circ v$ repeated $j$ times. \end{theorem} In case $\mathcal{F}$ is locally free, and one identifies $\mathcal{F}$ as a twisting cochain concentrated in degree $0$, then the associated residue current $R$ equals the identity, and the isomorphism \eqref{eq:twisted-iso-formula} becomes $\xi \mapsto (\dbar v)^k \xi$, which reduces to the isomorphism \eqref{eq:cechDolbeault}.
+In case $\mathcal{F}$ is locally free, and one identifies $\mathcal{F}$ as a twisting cochain concentrated in degree $0$, then the associated residue current $R$ equals the identity, and the isomorphism \eqref{eq:twisted-iso-formula} becomes $\xi \mapsto v_0 (\dbar v)^k \xi$, which reduces to the isomorphism \eqref{eq:cechDolbeault}.

 Theorem~\ref{thm:main} may be considered as a global version of a corresponding statement for sheaf Ext, $\Exts^k(\mathcal{F},\omega)$, where an explicit isomorphism between different representations is provided by residue currents, see Proposition~\ref{prop:Exts}.
 This result is due to Andersson, \cite{And1}, generalizing earlier work by Dickenstein--Sessa, \cite{DS}, in the case of $\mathcal{F}=\holo_Z$ being the structure sheaf of a complete intersection $Z$.